jeffpar/argument-aloud/ussc/audit/index.md

   - U.S. Supreme Court Records at the [National Archives](https://www.archives.gov/research/guide-fed-records/groups/267.html)
   - U.S. Supreme Court Audio Recordings at [The Oyez Project](https://www.oyez.org)

-The goal of this initial audit of 8 terms was to identify issues and work out kinks in the auditing process.
+The goal of this initial audit of 8 terms was to identify issues and work out kinks in the auditing process, and ultimately generate comprehensive lists of relevant data, including:

+  - Audio present in the NARA collection but missing from the Oyez collection
+  - Audio present in the Oyez collection but missing from the NARA collection
+  - Other (non-argument) U.S. Supreme Court audio present in the NARA collection
+  - Advocates who argued in all cases, extracted from the Journals and cross-referenced with Oyez

 Ultimately, all terms from 1889 (the earliest year for which Journals are available electronically) through the present will be audited.

-Oyez omissions discovered in the audit:
+Oyez omissions discovered in this initial audit:

   - [Nilva v.
 United States](https://www.oyez.org/cases/1956/37) (No. 37) was argued on November 8 and 13, 1956.
 Oyez appears to have combined the audio files and inadvertently dropped the November 8 date.